ibm-cloud-docs/solution-tutorials/android-watson-chatbot.md

 - Define an intent
 - Define an entity
 - Build the dialog flow
-- Enable Speech to Text
+- Get and configure the Android app
-- Enable Text to Speech
+- Create {{site.data.keyword.speechtotextshort}} and {{site.data.keyword.texttospeechshort}} services
 - Add mobile analytics to track usage

 ## Products